what about R1 concept Premium series, i have that in my list once my rotor needs to be replace. anyone have that on?

 Comment

 I'm gonna try that Zaino thing.
 I dont rrally hand wash my abarth.
 I have a monthly car wash pass and just run mbv it thru the wash every few days.
 So brake dust is annoying.
 I keep wheel cleaner in the back and soak them before I go thru, but they dont always look perfect after the auto wash.
-Gonna try the Zaino thing and see if it allows the auto wash to keep them clean with the yellows.2013 abarth
+Gonna try the Zaino thing and see if it allows the auto wash to keep them clean with the yellows.

 Spec 2+ clutch